Next Time

-Next Time (sometimes rendered "Некст Тајм" in Macedonian Cyrillic) is a popular rock duo from Skopje, North Macedonia.
+Next Time (sometimes rendered "Некст Тајм" in Macedonian Cyrillic) is a rock duo from Skopje, North Macedonia.
 The duo consists of twin brothers Martin and Stefan Filipovski.
 Stefan fronts the band as the lead singer, while Martin plays the guitar and sings back-up vocals.
 The group represented the Republic of Macedonia at the Eurovision Song Contest 2009 in Moscow, Russia but failed to reach the final.
+In their active years, since 2008, they have released three studio albums including the self-titled debut in 2008, Na krajot od denot (At the End of the Day) in 2011 and Majka (Mother) in 2022.